rajaoberison/LandcoverPrediction/README.md

     But first let's simulate a simple random walk using the classes and the transition matrix obtained from the classification.
-By choosing a study region in Belo-sur-Tsiribihina, Madagascar, and a timeframe of 2000 to 2010 (with a two-year intervall), the classification determined that the current state is:
+By choosing a study region in Belo-sur-Tsiribihina, Madagascar, and a timeframe of 2000 to 2010 (with a two-year intervall), I obtained the following outputs.
+For this example, water was not yet included but just the land covers.

     In short, the script looks like this: